Deadline: April 15, 2021

 You will also conduct post release monitoring by observing the fostered or released animals for 1-2 hours as needed and time permitting.
 Interns will also interact with and work with the facility volunteers and the public.
 Interns are asked to complete WILDNorth training as required of all Animal Care Volunteers prior to the placement.

-· Must be 19 years of age or older
+· Minimum age of 18 years of age or older

 · Current tetanus vaccination, good physical health, and stamina